Dhammika Perera: Early business ventures in manufacturing and gambling

+Corporate leader

+In 1999, his business career took a new direction after he met Nadeem ul Haque, then senior resident representative of the International Monetary Fund in Sri Lanka, who became his mentor.
+Ul Haque organized a seminar for him on infrastructure and business development at KfW in Germany, where he learnt the use of mathematical modelling in business acquisitions and aspects of risk and cash-flow management.
+With Ul Haque he drew up a 20-year plan, targeting 12 sectors.

+Banking and finance

 He acquired a majority stake in Pan Asia Bank in 2000, at a time when the bank was regarded as a loss-making financial institution.
-He met investor Nimal Perera after acquiring the Pan Asia Bank stake.
-In 2003, he ventured into large-scale businesses and took over the ownership of Royal Ceramics, at a time when the company was making losses.
+He met investor Nimal Perera after acquiring the Pan Asia Bank stake, who become his close business partner until the duo parted ways in 2017.
+In 2003, his holding company Vallibel Holdings took over LB Finance.
+He acquired the family-owned The Rupee Finance Company Limited in 2005, which was later rebranded as Vallibel Finance and took it to an initial public offering in 2010.
 He has been the executive director of Vallibel Finance since 2014.

+Manufacturing, trading and leisure

+In 2002, Dhammika Perera, through his Vallibel Holdings, bought controlling stakes in four companies in the stock market, having made short-term transactions during the bull run.
+In 2003, he took over Royal Ceramics having become the major shareholder and buying out minority shareholders.
+That year he gained a 56.07% stake of Ruhunu Hotels and Travels Limited which owned Club Horizon Hotel, Koggala which was later renamed as The Fortress Resort & Spa.
+In 2008, Perera acquired a controlling stake in Hayleys PLC, the Sri Lankan conglomerate founded in 1878.
+In 2010, Perera's Vallibel One took over the Delmege Group, which had been founded in 1850.
+By 2013, Dhammika Perera and Nimal Perera had taken over majority control over Hayleys, becoming its co-chairman.
+With Hayleys, Perera gained control over several subsidiaries owned by Hayleys, including Amaya Leisure, Haycarb, Hayleys Fabric PLC, The Kingsbury and Dipped Products.
+In 2013, Vallibel One-owned Royal Ceramics took over Lanka Ceramics PLC, and with it came Swisstek.

 In 2013, Perera became Sri Lanka's wealthiest individual, with a net worth estimated by Forbes Asia at 72.6 billion LKR (approx. 550 million US dollars).

-He holds majority stakes in Vallibel Finance, Vallibel Power Erathna, The Fortress Resorts, The Queensbury Leisure Ltd and Delmege Limited.
-He is the current Co-Chairman of Hayleys, Royal Ceramics Lanka, Horana Plantations and LB Finance.
-He is a member of the board of directors of Amaya Leisure, Haycarb, Hayleys Fabric PLC, The Kingsbury, Dipped Products, and Lanka Floortiles.

-Perera became the chairman of Lanka Tiles in 2017 and was appointed as the co-chairman of Singer (Sri Lanka) in October 2017 after Hayleys agreed to buy Singer.
-Perera was appointed as the chairman of Director Board of Lanka Ceramic PLC in 2017 but he resigned from the position on 31 August 2018.
-He was also appointed as chairman of Board of Directors of Lanka Walltiles in 2017.
+Perera became the chairman of Lanka Tiles in 2017 and was appointed the co-chairman of Singer (Sri Lanka) in October 2017 after Hayleys agreed to buy Singer.
+Perera was appointed the chairman of Director Board of Lanka Ceramic PLC in 2017, but he resigned from the position on 31 August 2018.
+He was also appointed chairman of Board of Directors of Lanka Walltiles in 2017.